readmerry-LP/data_gaps/README.md

 ## Reporting Rules Changes (`exceptions_log.csv`)

 When the BI team updates their flagging logic (e.g., suppressing a gap type for a specific client or carrier), add a row to `exceptions_log.csv`.
-The dashboard will automatically annotate the trend chart with a dashed vertical line at the effective date and display a plain-language note explaining what changed and why.
+The dashboard will automatically apply the suppression when computing gap counts.

 **Columns:**